codeforsanjose/relay311/README.md

-# About the San Jose Open 311 Build with Ionic Project
+# About the San Jose Open 311 Build with Ionic

-Thanks for stopping by.
-This readme file includes information pertaining to the San Jose Open 311 build with Ionic, which is a sub-project under the Open 311 project.
-Our aim is to develop a “311 Gateway”, which will provide a uniform, RESTful, standard API interface.
-This API interface will allow mobile developers to code against a single API, yet their app will work across a wider geographic area.
-For further details about the Open 311 project, see https://github.com/codeforsanjose/open311_gateway.
+This is the mobile app repo which is a sub-project under the Open 311 project.
+This project will create a 311 App for both Android and iOS.
+The App will be built using the Open 311 standard.
+Thus users of this codebase can link to standard 311 servers or our 311 Open Gateway.
+For further details about the Open 311 project, see https://github.com/codeforsanjose/open311-plan-for-san-jose.

 ## Administration